Non-planarity of Markoff graphs mod p

 A planar drawing of a graph divides the plane into connected regions, called faces.
 Euler's formula states that for a connected graph with $V$ vertices and $E$ edges, dividing the plane into $F$ faces,

 We recommend \cite[Chapter 7]{CBG} as an introduction to Euler characteristic.

 To prove Lemma~\ref{lem:planar}, we count the number of pairs $(v,f)$ where a vertex $v$ lies on the boundary of a face $f$.
 Let us write $v \sim f$ for this incidence relation.
 By hypothesis, each face has at least $g$ vertices on its boundary.
-On the other hand, each vertex borders one face for each edge incident to it.
+On the other hand, each vertex borders one face for each edge incident to it (with the caveat, for faces incident to a vertex whose removal would disconnect the graph, of counting with multiplicity equal to the number of edges).
 It follows that

 since every edge is counted twice, once for each endpoint.
 Solving Euler's formula for $F=E-V+2$, we find $gE - g(V-2) \leq 2E$, and therefore